St. John's wort

 - Statins (drugs taken to lower cholesterol), including atorvastatin (Lipitor), lovastatin (Mevacor), and simvastatin (Zocor)

-- Imatinib (Gleevac) -- St. John’s wort may make Gleevac less effective.
+- Imatinib (Gleevac) -- may make Gleevac less effective

-- Irinotecan (Camptosar) -- St. John’s wort may speed up the rate that Camptosar is broken down by the body, making it less effective.
+- Irinotecan (Camptosar) -- may speed up the rate at which Camptosar is broken down by the body, making it less effective

 - Some calcium channel blockers (taken to lower blood pressure)